Dave200s1/Dave200s1/README.md

 # 💫 About Me:
-👋  Computer Science grad student with a focus on IoT applications.
+👋  Computer Science grad student with a focus on the Backend and IoT applications.
 Chess enthusiast and thriller reader in my spare time.

 ## 🌐 Socials: